-So You Think You Can Dance's Danny Tidwell Dead at 35
+So You Think You Can Dance's Danny Tidwell Dead at 35 After Car Accident

 Chris Ryan/Corbis via Getty Images

-Danny Tidwell, a dancer and finalist on the reality show So You Think You Can Dance, died on Friday.
+Danny Tidwell, a dancer and finalist on the reality show So You Think You Can Dance, was killed in a car accident on Friday.
 He was 35.

 His brother Travis Wall, a former contestant and Emmy-winning choreographer, announced the news on his Instagram page on Saturday.
-The cause of Tidwell's death was not disclosed.

 "My heart is broken.
 Yesterday I lost a brother.
 And we all lost a gift," wrote Wall, 32.
 "I'm not ready.
 But I never think I will be.
 Because I can't believe this is real.
 I can't believe you're gone.
 You were more than my brother.
 You were my inspiration.
 I idolized you growing up.
 Wanted to dance just like you.
 Wanted to be you!
 I wish I could jump in your arms again like we used to when we were kids and onstage dancing."